-When we select a specific experiment inside a project, some key information appears in the right sidebar.
+In Optimizely Classic, when we select a specific experiment inside a project, some key information appears in the right sidebar.
 This video will give you an overview of the information and settings you can access in the experiment sidebar.

 The Six Steps

-There are six essential steps in each Optimizely experiment.
+There are six essential steps in each Optimizely Classic experiment.
 This section will show you each step in detail.

 Step 1: Create a Variation

 Making Basic Changes

 Variations can be created in the Optimizely Classic Visual Editor.
 This video will show you how to make basic changes to your webpage and use Optimizely features like: select container, edit style, edit text, edit html, move and resize, rearrange, and more.

 When you make a change using the Visual Editor, Optimizely creates a line of jQuery code that corresponds to the change you made.
 This video will show you how to use the Optimizely Code Editor to see, or make changes to, the jQuery that has been generated.

 Interactive mode allows you to interact with your page as you edit it, as if you were a visitor.
 This video will show you how to use Interactive Mode to show elements like drop-down menus or remove elements like pop-ups.

 The Optimizely Editor lets you modify a page to create variations.
 But you can also use Optimizely to test two completely different URLs against one another.
 This video will show you how to set up a redirect experiment, which will redirect your visitor to another page.